My son will be four in March, and I am beyond excited. Here’s a short list as to why:

 |1997 Ultra Diamond Producers #3|

 Of all the wacky inserts this year, Diamond Producers is a total warlock.
 The most noticeable design element is a deckled matte surface, pinstripes, and THAT’S IT.
-There’s a vague shadow effect going on in the background and the insert logo/nameplate combo is attractive enough but this thing is hella-scant for a 1:288.
+There’s a vague shadow effect going on in the background and the insert logo/nameplate combo is attractive enough but this design is hella-scant for a 1:288.
 I don’t hate it or anything – actually the matte surface is pretty darn cool – but I can’t help feeling like they should have swapped this with Hitting Machines for the most difficult pull.
 I’m just not getting a “case hit” vibe from this card.

 |1997 Ultra Starring Role #2|

 Die-cut refractive acetate, anyone?
 While it is equally scarce as Diamond Producers, this is the most highly-sought after of the ’97 Ultra inserts for two reasons.
 First, it’s really cool.
-This card has the kind of curb appeal you should expect from a case hit.
-I still think that Hitting Machines insert has more.
+This card has the kind of curb appeal you should expect from a case hit (though I still think that Hitting Machines insert has more).
 It was also at least a little harder to pull, only appearing in Series 2 Hobby packs while DP was in hobby AND retail of S1.
 Still, with the always-unpublished production figures of retail vs hobby product, we will never know how much more scarce Starring Role is.

 If any set gave Stadium Club a run for its money, this was it.
 I think Upper Deck still owns the Fleer brands, so the likelihood of Ultra making a comeback in baseball in the same way Stadium Club did is as low is it can get.
 Hm.
 Kind of a bummer.
 I hate to end a post like this.
 Let me find a happy picture to cap this one off.